oliverclock/geodesign_experiment/README.md

 ### ...

 ### Groups save files onto this GitHub using their group as prefix, i.e. A_1_Housing.geojson
-### Cloud script is run to combine all letters together, i.e. A_1_All.geojson will contain all projects for Group A
+## Cloud script can be run to combine all letters together, i.e. A_1_All.geojson will contain all projects for Group A

 ## Step 2
 ### Group works are combined into singular files based on workshop